Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Rescaling

-The master equations take the same form as before, but are entirely expressed in terms of averaged nucleon variables.
+The above rescaled equations for the \textbf{nucleon} structure functions $F_i$ (without the ``$\sim$'' notation) take the same form as the master equations for the \textbf{nuclear} structure functions $\tilde{F}_i$ in Eq.~\eqref{eq:master} but are entirely expressed in terms of averaged nucleon variables.
 This is one of the main results of this rescaling demonstration.

-\subsection{Impact of Quark Masses}
+\subsection{Impact of quark masses}

-Notably, we stress that all of the above derivations have made no mention of the parton model.
-This can be understood from the fact that the quark and gluon sub-structure of nuclei enters only implicitly in intermediate steps of the derivation of the master formula since the hadronic currents appearing in the hadronic tensor are composed of quark and gluon fields and we have relied on the validity of the OPE for the products of these currents.
-Thus, due to the nature of the factorization, all detail related to quark masses is contained entirely inside the $F_i^{A,(0)}$ structure functions, and the forms of the master formulas in Eq.~\eqref{eq:master-rescaled} are unchanged.
+We stress that all of the above derivations have made no mention of the parton model.
+This can be understood from the fact that the quark and gluon sub-structure of nuclei enters only implicitly in intermediate steps of the derivation of the master and rescaled formulae since the hadronic currents appearing in the hadronic tensor are composed of quark and gluon fields and we have relied on the validity of the OPE for the products of these currents.
+Thus, due to the nature of the factorization, all details related to quark masses is contained entirely inside the $F_i^{A,(0)}$ structure functions, and the forms of the rescaled formulae in Eq.~\eqref{eq:master-rescaled} are unchanged.

-The treatment of the quark masses was presented in detail in Ref.~\cite{Schienbein:2007gr}, but it is instructive to briefly mention how the quark masses effect the rescaling of the kinematic variables as summarized in Table~\ref{tab:PartonMass}.
-Just as the hadron mass modifies the scaling variable via the relation $\xi=R_M x$, the quark masses further modify the scaling variable via the relation $\bar{\xi}=R_{ij}\xi=R_{ij}R_M \xi$.
-The $R_M$ factor depends on the hadron mass, and the $R_{ij}$ factor depends on the incoming and outgoing quark masses $\{m_i,m_j\}$, respectively.
-Note the hadronic and partonic correction factors factorize, and are applied multiplicatively.
-Additionally, observe that in the limit the initial-state quark mass vanishes $m_i=0$, we have the familiar ``slow-rescaling'' limit $R_{ij}=(1+m_j^2/Q^2)$.
+The treatment of the quark masses was reviewed in detail in Ref.~\cite{Schienbein:2007gr}, but it is instructive to briefly mention how the quark masses effect the rescaling of the kinematic variables as summarized in Table~\ref{tab:PartonMass}.
+Just as the hadron mass modifies the scaling variable via the relation $\xi=R_M x$ due to momentum conservation, the quark masses further modify the scaling variable via the relation~\cite{Olness:1986mv,Aivazis:1993pi,Aivazis:1993kh}

+In our notation, $\xi_A$ contains modifications due to the hadron mass $M_A$, while $\bar{\xi}_A$ (with the overline) contains modifications due to \textbf{both} the hadron mass $M_A$ and the parton masses $m_{i},m_{j}$.
+The $R_M$ factor, which is given in Eq.~\eqref{eq:rma}, depends on the hadron (nucleus) mass, and the $R_{ij}$ factor depends on the incoming and outgoing quark masses $\{m_i,m_j\}$, respectively ({\it c.f.}, Table\,\ref{tab:PartonMass}).
+Note that the hadronic and partonic correction factors factorize and are subsequently applied multiplicatively.
+Intuitively, this factorization signifies that hadronic kinematics can be considered separately from partonic kinematics, up to momentum conservation.
+Additionally, in the limit where the mass of the initial-state quark vanishes $m_i=0$, we have the familiar ``slow rescaling'' limit $R_{ij}\approx(1+m_j^2/Q^2)$.
+For further details, see Refs.~\cite{Olness:1986mv,Aivazis:1993pi,Aivazis:1993kh,Schienbein:2007gr}.